 — Ayrton Senna —

-its classic long straights through the forest and then dropped as the home of the German Grand Prix in favor of an equally emasculated Nürburgring, making that small monument itself now a part of F1 history.
+straights through the forest and then dropped as the home of the German Grand Prix in favor of an equally emasculated Nürburgring, making that small monument itself now a part of F1 history.

 Jim Clark was an intuitive racer, competing in all classes and disciplines — saying that when he needed to go faster, he would not drive any faster, rather “concentrate harder.”
 He won four straight Belgian GPs at the tremendously difficult Spa-Francorchamps circuit, a track he despised, and was masterful in wet conditions.
-His dominant 1965 season in the in the Lotus 33 — in which he led every lap of every race he finished — is matched in F1 history perhaps only by the spectacular 1988 results of Prost and Senna at McLaren.
+His dominant 1965 season in the Lotus 33 — in which he led every lap of every race he finished — is matched in F1 history perhaps only by the spectacular 1988 results of Prost and Senna at McLaren.
 But the single fact which tells the most about Clark is that only once did he finish second; in other words, if Jim made it to the flag, he invariably made it before anyone else, typically running away into the lead and driving uncontested to the finish.
 Whether Clark, a private and soft-spoken man, would have prospered in the modern era of F1 sponsorship and downforce will never be known, but his absence ended a time of relative innocence in Formula One.
 As Chris Amon, then with Ferrari, said in 1968, “If it could happen to him, what chance did the rest of us have?
 I think we all felt that.
 It seemed like we’d lost our leader.”

 |Jim Clark’s Career Profile|

 TimesOnline 40th Anniversary Profile